 negotiate group deals.
 Share the date with the invitees early on so that they can make arrangements to attend.

 Don't send out cryptic emails to the bachelorette party invitees.
 Try to be as clear and upfront about activities and costs as possible.
-The Bach allows you to send itineraries as part of an electronic invitation and will help you streamline communications with guests.

 Do have a discussion with the bride about what type of bachelorette party she wants — and respect her wishes.

 Don't ignore the bride’s requests and take matters completely into your own hands.
 If she asks for a low-key affair, then look for fun bonding activities rather than surprising her with VIP table service at a packed dance club.